Veetaha/tstick/README.md

 Usage: tstick <COMMAND>

 Commands:
-  video  Generate telegram emoji and sticker from a video using ffmpeg help   Print this message or the help of the given subcommand(s)
+  video  Generate telegram emoji or sticker from a video using ffmpeg help   Print this message or the help of the given subcommand(s)

 Options: